8 Stay-Healthy Tips for the Holiday Season

 3. Get your family together and cut down your own Christmas tree.

 It’s easy to go to a tree lot and snag a tree where the trees have been drying out for weeks.
 Instead, visit a tree farm that allows you to cut your own.
-It will be fresher and probably less expensive than they are at the lot.
+It will be fresher and probably less expensive than they are on the lot.
 You’ll burn off calories, get some fresh air outdoors, and combat some of the blood-sugar effects of the plentiful chocolate and cookies of the holidays.
 This will also create great memories for you and your family to look back on.

 4. Indulge in only the most special holiday treats.

 We are surrounded by all varieties and assortments of holiday treats during the holidays.
 IT seems almost impossible to pass an aisle in the grocery store that does have them.
 Skip the store-bought cookies at Christmas, instead, make it taste even better and more special and indulge in the desserts that are special to your family.
 Just don’t completely deprive yourself on festive days – your willpower will eventually snap, and you’ll end up overeating.
-It’ll be like Christmas morning when you finally get to eat the treat you have been looking forward to!
+It’ll be like Christmas morning when you finally get to eat the treat you have been looking forward to and stay-healthy!

 5. Stock the freezer with healthy meals.